deraphel/deraphel.github.io/README.md

   * Use [A] and [D] to brake and accelerate your vehicle respectively
   * Press [Space Bar] to jump over obstacles
   * Drive to the end of the road to unlock the next level
+  * If the green car touches you or you touch the crates, you lose!
   * If you lose, you start at the first level again

 ## Download